o3de/o3de.org/content/docs/userguide/rendering/enable/frost-node.md

 ---
-description: ' Use the Enable Frost node in the &ALYlong; &script-canvas; editor to display frost on the screen. '
+description: ' Use the Enable Frost node in the Amazon Lumberyard Script Canvas editor to display frost on the screen. '
 title: Enable Frost
 ---